Logical Characterizations of GNNs with Mean Aggregation: Non-Uniform Setting

 \item $\text{\textnormal{\meanGNN}} \subseteq \RML$;

 \item $\text{\textnormal{\sumGNN}} \subseteq \GML$.

 \end{enumerate} \end{restatable} As observed already in \cite{TenaCucala2024}, with max aggregation the set of feature vectors ever generated by a GNN, across all input graphs, is finite even without bounding the graph size.
-Using similar arguments as for Theorem~\ref{lemma: mean-gnn-to-rml-non-uniform-translation}, we can thus show the following. \begin{restatable}{theorem}{lemfrommaxgnntoML} In the uniform setting, $\text{\textnormal{\maxGNN}} \subseteq \MoL$. \end{restatable}
+Using similar arguments as for Theorem~\ref{lemma: mean-gnn-to-rml-non-uniform-translation}, we can thus show the following. \begin{restatable}{theorem}{lemfrommaxgnntoML} In the uniform setting, $\text{\textnormal{\maxGNN}} \subseteq \MoL$. \end{restatable} We remark that all our results obtained in the non-uniform setting also hold in the uniform setting when a constant bound is imposed on the outdegree of vertices.